Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Methodology

 While U-Net architectures have become standard in semantic segmentation tasks, they often struggle with accurate delineation of cloud and shadow boundaries due to their reliance on fixed receptive fields and limited incorporation of spectral information.
 Specifically, the transition zones between clouds/shadows and land cover features present challenges where spectral confusion leads to misclassification.

-Attention mechanisms have been widely adopted in computer vision, their application to spectral band selection in hyperspectral cloud/shadow segmentation presents special challenges and opportunities.
+Attention mechanisms have been widely adopted in computer vision, but their application to spectral band selection in hyperspectral cloud/shadow segmentation presents special challenges and opportunities.
 Unlike natural images where spatial attention focuses on semantic objects, spectral attention specifically addresses the band selection problem inherent in hyperspectral analysis.
 The key insight is that different spectral regions provide varying levels of discrimination between clouds/shadows and surface materials, particularly at boundary regions where spectral mixing occurs.

-We reformulate the classical attention mechanism from \cite{bahdanau_2014} as a Spectral Channel Attention Network (SCAN), adapting channel-wise attention for hyperspectral band selection in cloud and shadow detection tasks.
+We reformulate the classical attention mechanism from \cite{bahdanau_2014} as a Spectral Channel Attention Network (SCAN), adapting channel-wise attention for hyperspectral band selection in cloud and shadow detection tasks. \mpc{An overview of this model is displayed in Appendix \ref{appB} Figure \ref{fig:scan_architecture}}.
 This approach directly addresses the boundary delineation problem by dynamically weighting the importance of different spectral bands based on their discriminative power for cloud/shadow detection.
 Rather than treating all spectral bands equally as in conventional approaches, our method learns to emphasize wavelengths that are most informative for distinguishing clouds/shadows from underlying surfaces, particularly in spectrally ambiguous transition zones.
 The model consists of two main components: a spectral attention module and a pixel-wise classification framework.

-\textbf{Spectral Attention Module}: Given an input hyperspectral image $X \in \mathbb{R}^{B \times H \times W \times C}$, where $B$ is the batch size, $H$ and $W$ are spatial dimensions, and $C$ is the number of spectral channels, we apply a channel-wise attention mechanism that learns band-specific importance weights.
-The attention weights $\alpha$ are computed as: